 The Anesthesiologist Assistant Program at Case Western Reserve University began in 1969 and originally awarded a baccalaureate degree, evolving into a professional postgraduate curriculum in 1987 and granting the Master of Science degree.
 In general, admission to an AA program requires a bachelor's degree with prescribed prerequisites typical of premedical course work and successful completion of the MCAT.
 The application deadline is October 1 of each year for admission into the June class.
 The 24-month AA program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and is based on the Standards for Anesthesiologist Assistant Program.
 Graduates must complete a curriculum that includes 66 credit hours (six semesters) of classroom and clinical instruction.
 The first three semesters integrate basic science and clinical instruction.

 The Master of Science in Anesthesia (MSA) Program mission is to graduate skilled and compassionate anesthesiologist assistants.
 The admission policy reflects this goal.
-Applicants are considered on a variety of parameters which measure academic ability, communication skills, clinical aptitude, and personality traits.
+Applicants are considered on a variety of parameters that measure academic ability, communication skills, clinical aptitude, and personality traits.

-Admission to the MSA program requires that the following criteria are met:
+Admission to the MSA Program requires that the following criteria are met: